TmFBrq/G_PCKT_LSTNR/README.md

-G_PCKT_LSTNR is a firmware for Cardputer Adv that scans for the various packets involved in WIFI communications and counts them.
+GEM_PCKT_LSTNR is a firmware for Cardputer Adv that scans for the various packets involved in WIFI communications and counts them.
 There are four screens involved.

 Press "s" for the main dashboard screen